UniMath/agda-unimath/src/modal-logic/decision-procedure.lagda.md

   ... | inl x = pr1 x
   ... | inr x = a

-  is-invertable-surjection-from-injection :
+  is-invertible-surjection-from-injection :
     (a0 : type-Set A) →
     (inj@(f , _) : injection (type-Set A) (type-Set B)) →
     (a : type-Set A) →
-    surjection-from-injection a0 inj (f a) ＝ a is-invertable-surjection-from-injection a0 (f , is-inj) a
+    surjection-from-injection a0 inj (f a) ＝ a is-invertible-surjection-from-injection a0 (f , is-inj) a
     with
       lem2
         ( pair